Top Picks

 Can I increase REM sleep?
 Yes — by avoiding alcohol, keeping a consistent bedtime, lowering room temperature, and protecting that final 90 minutes of sleep before waking.

 Does Apple Watch track REM accurately?
-The Apple Watch SE was about 18% off my EEG readings — decent but not the best in this category.
+The Google Fitbit Air was about 18% off my EEG readings — decent but not the best in this category.

 Why does my REM drop after drinking?
 Alcohol suppresses REM during the first half of the night, then causes a fragmented rebound later.
 Net result: less total REM and worse sleep quality.